google/go-cloud/docs/issue_template.md

 Please answer these questions before submitting your issue.
 Thanks!
-(note: you can use `go bug` next time to fill out much of this information automatically!)
+(Note: You can use `go bug` next time to fill out much of this information automatically.)

 ### What version of Go are you using (`go version`)?